rparrett/taipo/README.md

   - [ ] Tower firing
   - [ ] Enemy taking damage
   - [ ] Enemy dealing damage
-- [ ] Detect canvas focus and instruct player to focus canvas?
+- [X] Detect canvas focus and instruct player to focus canvas?
 - [ ] Do an art?
+  - [ ] Give up, bribe someone else to do an art
     - [ ] Train or Subway theme